ShaonMajumder/competitive-programming-platform/README.md

 ---

-## 🛡️ Why It Stands Out - Engineering Best Practices
+## System Design & Architecture

+-   Limiting Resource (CPU/memory/time limits) based on Language : preventing abuse & maximizing con-current user request
--   ✅ Follows Domain-Driven Design (DDD) — feature-based module separation
+-   ✅ Follows Domain-Driven Design (DDD) — feature-based module separation for enabling/disabling services, or subscription model
--   ✅ Real-time system with asynchronous processing - Scalable queue-based design
+-   ✅ Real-time system with asynchronous processing by queue : accepting request from mass users at once, but execute one by one, enabling non-blocking users service
--   Language Resource limits to prevent abuse & balance load (CPU/memory/time limits)
+-   🔒 Sandboxing : Preventing sucspicious code to run
 -   ✅ Uses Dockerized services to reflect production setup
--   ✅ CI/CD built-in from the ground up
+-   ✅ CI/CD built-in from day 1
--   🔒 Plans to integrate secure sandbox execution (Docker-based)
 -   🧪 End-to-end simulation tests ensure contest flows are validated

+As, main goal of this design is - **Scalability**

+## 🛡️ Why it Stands Out -

+Engineering Best Practices followed on this System Design & Architecture.

 ## 🧠 Development Notes (WIP)